DomanskiFilip/Social-Media-Project/README.md

 the platforms functionality useing MongoDB includes: registering users, logging in, creating posts, searching posts and users, adding pictures to posts, deleting your own posts, following users, logging out. the platform is responsive but thers no optimalization for mobile

+there is a dockerfile included with the project so feel free to use it to try out the project!

 ![image](https://github.com/user-attachments/assets/4b8d0a80-808d-4d91-933f-cf592717e6c9)

 ![image](https://github.com/user-attachments/assets/bd7cc284-cb51-41e1-9b7c-5d93af4c9b27)